Gunmen Abduct Oyo LG Boss, Driver, Demand N200m Ransom

 The chairman of Iganna development area council of Oyo State, Comrade Jacob Olayiwola Adeleke, has been kidnapped.

-Our correspondent gathered that the victims were kidnapped alongside his driver on Sunday night along Okeho-Ado Awaye on his way to Ibadan for a meeting scheduled with Governor Seyi Makinde on Monday morning.
+Our correspondent gathered that the victims were kidnapped alongside his driver on Sunday night along Okeho-Ado Awaye on his way to Ibadan for a meeting scheduled with Governor Seyi Makinde yesterday morning.

-Motorists and commuters traveling to Ibadan from the Oke-Ogun area preferred the Ibarapa road to avoid the bad portions of the Moniya-Iseyin road.
+Motorists and commuters traveling to Ibadan from the Oke-Ogun area preferred the Ibarapa road to avoid the bad portion of the Moniya-Iseyin road.

 There had been reports of kidnap and armed robbery cases along the Ibarapa route where many people have been picked and ransoms paid.